kestra-io/docs/content/blogs/2023-05-22-data-orchestration-choosing-the-right-tool.md

 ---
 title: "What you Need to Know to Choose the Right Data Orchestrator"
-description: Discover the evolution of data orchestration and key factors to consider when choosing an orchestrator.
+description: Key factors to consider when choosing a Data orchestrator.
 date: 2023-05-22T18:00:00
 category: Solutions
 author: